devjgm/papers/cpp_civil_time.md

 // Gets the previous Thursday if d is not already Thursday civil_day floor_thursday = next_weekday(d, weekday::thursday) - 7;
 ```

+---

+<a name="alignfoot">1</a>: One of the classic questions that arises when talking
+about a Civil Time Library (aka a date library or a date/time library) is this:
+"What happens when you add a month to Jan 31?"
+This is an interesting question
+because there could be a number of possible answers, such as:

+* Error.
+The caller gets some error, maybe an exception, maybe an invalid date
+  object, or maybe `false` is returned.
+This may make sense because there's no
+  single unambiguously correct answer.
+* Maybe Feb 28 (or 29 if a leap year).
+This may make sense because the operation
+  goes from the last day of January to the last day of February.
+* Maybe March 3 (or 2 if a leap year).
+This may make sense because the operation
+  goes to the equivalent of Feb 31.

+Any answer that is not what the programmer expected is the wrong answer.

+The Civil Time Library described here avoids this question by making it
+impossible to ask such a question because of alignment requirements.
+To solve
+the problem, callers will have to be more explicit in their code about how they
+want to handle that situation.
+In practice, we have found few places where
+programmers wanted to do unaligned arithmetic.

 [Proleptic Gregorian Calendar]: https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar